-Board the motorcoach for the field trip to Redwood National Park and Prairie Creek State Park with our knowledgeable local historian and author.
+Board the motorcoach for the field trip to Redwood National Park and Prairie Creek State Park.
 Our first stop is the Visitor's Center at Redwood National Park to view a film and exhibits.
 The ancient coast redwood ecosystem preserved in the parks contains some of the planet's most majestic forests.
 Prairie Creek State Park was set aside in the early 1920’s and is a sanctuary of old growth coast redwood.
 We'll hope to spot some of the Roosevelt elk who call the park and this northern California area their home.

 Picnic style box lunch in Patrick's Point State Park at Visitor Center picnic tables .
 Lunch will include an entrée size salad, cookie, and bottled water.